 *while funding is available

-UTSA Transfer Plans
+Community College Transfer Plans

-Transfer plans have been articulated with 14 community colleges to guarantee courses will be applied towards the intended degree.
+Transfer Equivalency plans have been articulated with 14 community colleges to guarantee courses will be applied towards the intended degree.
 Each transfer plan is specific to a school, a catalog year and a degree program, and the plan indicates exactly what classes to take at the community college.
 In accordance with the Texas Higher Education Coordinating Board, all core classes have been issued a core component code (010-090).
 If the core is completed at any Texas public institution, it will transfer as a whole and substitute for the core at UTSA.
 Transfer plan completion does not guarantee admission.
 Please refer to the catalog for additional major admission requirements.

 Course Transfer Equivalency Tool